Juli2017/TrendsInRent/README.md

 # San Mateo County Rent has increased dramatically during the Tech Boom in past 10 years

 <iframe width="786" height="505" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1521cVIusJnIETd_9by3AKzAhs2Q4DeFxgY4_BlZOFQE/pubchart?oid=2073830845&amp;format=interactive"></iframe>
+Data:
+In the past when rents went up in one location, a renter could move elsewhere in the county where rents were more affordable.
+But that is no longer an alternative, because rents throughout the county have risen so much recently.
+Breaking median gross rent down by zip code tabulation areas within the county, you can see in the visualization below how the dark green areas (indicating median rents over $2,000/month) have spread throughout San Mateo County.

 # Median Gross Rent by Zip Code Tabulation Areas in San Mateo County: 2000-2015